Lysakers/beautiful-jekyll/_posts/2018-04-29-first-post.md

 tags: [first post, markdown]
 ---

-Here is my first post, testing out 'markdowm' for creating blog posts.
+Here is my first post, testing out `markdowm` for creating blog posts.

 I am brand new to using markdown, but the general idea seems simple enough.
 So lets test out a Powershell codeblock: